 2 x 1-hour lectures (or equivalent) per week 24 hours per semester 1 x 1-hour tutorials (or equivalent) per week 12 hours per semester 4 hours assignment/exam preparation per week 48 hours per semester 3 hours tutorial preparation per week 36 hours per semester 3 hours reading per week 36 hours per semester TOTAL WORKLOAD 156 hours per semester

-Specific Course RequirementsAttendance at a minimum of seven out of ten tutorials is compulsory.
-You will incur a penalty of 3% per tutorial for any further absences, up to a maximum of 9%, unless you can provide a medical certificate or counsellor’s note.
+You will incur a penalty of 3% per tutorial for any further absences, up to a maximum of 9%, unless you provide a medical certificate or counsellor’s note justifying the absence.
 The penalty is deducted from your overall course mark.